sebast4an/cat-cafe-mruczkowo-website/README.md

 # Cat Cafe Mruczkowo in Gliwice 😺

 Website for my client.
 Client needed landing page without CMS.
-Website had to contain information section about cafe (text prepared by the Client) and contact section with make call button.
-In cafe domination green color so, on the website needed green and dark colors.
-Before coding client wanted to see design proposition in Figma and help him in buying domain and later deploy the website with config DNS records A / AAA.
+Website had to contain information section about cafe and contact section with make call button.
+In cafe domination green color so, on the website were needed green and dark colors.
+Before coding client wanted to see design proposition in Figma and help him in buying domain and later deploy the website with config DNS records.

 ## Live 📍:
 https://kocia-kawiarnia-mruczkowo.pl

-## Detailed customer expectations:
+## Detailed customer expectations :
 - The website needs to be lightweight and load very fast
 - Bigger logo only in start page
 - News section with a view of new Facebook posts